Balloon Sinuplasty in Flower Mound, TX

-There are many techniques to enlarge the obstructed opening to the sinuses at our Flower Mound TX office.
+There are many techniques to enlarge the obstructed opening to the sinuses at our office in Flower Mound, TX.
 One innovative technique involves using a balloon to dilate the entrance to the sinuses.
 This minimally invasive technique is called “balloon sinus dilation” or “balloon sinuplasty,” during which Dr. Bickert threads a guide wire equipped with a tiny balloon into the nostrils and up to the area of blockage.
 Once inserted, he then inflates the balloon just enough to open the passageway.
 Since the procedure is so minimally invasive with no cutting or scraping of the sinuses, no packing is necessary, and the recovery time is minimal.
 The technology is safe and quick.

 This sinus surgery can be performed in Dr. Bickert’s office with local anesthesia, which allows you to have a speedier recovery and get back to your normal life much more quickly.
 Dr. Bickert is an expert in the area of balloon catheter dilation, and was one of the first at performing the procedure for sinus surgery in the state of Texas.

 Dr. Bickert and his team have performed thousands of sinus surgery procedures and can treat any sinus condition more comprehensively than anyone else in the area.
-In fact dozens of patients every year come to our office in Flower Mound for revision surgery.
+In fact dozens of patients every year come to Lone Star Ear, Nose & Throat for revision surgery.
 Because of this, Dr. Bickert is more experienced than anyone else for revision sinus surgery.
-Patients travel from all over Flower Mound from outside areas including Denton, Lewisville, and the Dallas/Ft.
-Worth area for the best in sinus care.
-Contact our sinus surgeon today at (972) 691-0368.
+Patients travel from all over the Dallas Fort Worth area for the best in sinus care.
+Contact our Dr. Bickert today at (972) 691-0368.

 What is Balloon Sinuplasty?